Updated June 2, 2023

 Looking for a mini adventure?
 Lace up your trainers and make the trek along the European E4 trail from Loutro to Glyka Nera beach, in the south of the island.
 The walk takes around an hour and offers stunning coastal views, but the real showstopper is the beach itself.

-Backed by towering sandstone cliffs the pebbly shore is small but perfectly formed, and completely unspoilt.
-Step into the gin-clear water and you’ll notice it's considerably colder than many of the other beaches in Crete – it’s actually fresh spring water, seeping up from under the pebbles and into the sea, hence the nickname, ‘sweet waters’.
+Backed by towering sandstone cliffs the pebbly shore is small but perfectly formed, and it’s wonderfully pristine.
+Step into the gin-clear water and you’ll notice it's considerably colder than many of the other beaches in Crete – it’s actually fresh spring water, seeping up from under the pebbles and into the sea, giving it the nickname, ‘sweet waters’.

-Equally sweet will be the drink you earn after your trek.
-Buy it from Glyka Nera’s one beach bar, which sits over the water like a Maldivian beach bungalow.
+Equally sweet is the drink you’ll earn after your trek.
+Buy it from Glyka Nera’s beach bar, which sits over the water like a Maldivian beach bungalow.

 Surrounding the quaint village of Agios Pavlos you’ll find a smattering of small, dune-backed beaches that make the perfect ‘escape from it all’ destination.
-There is very little to see and do here, but that’s part of the charm – it’s all about relaxing and enjoying the peace and quiet, perhaps with a wander into the village for lunch.
+There is very little to see and do here, but that’s part of the charm – it’s all about relaxing and enjoying the peace and quiet.

-If you’re into snorkelling there are also several little inlets between the rocky shoreline, which make a great spot to look for fish and shellfish.
-Stay until dusk and you’ll be treated to a beautiful sunset, which should round up a magical day on the beach.
+If you’re into snorkelling, there are also several little inlets between the rocky shoreline, which make a great spot to look for fish and shellfish.
+Stay until the sky burns orange at sunset.

-One of the few shores in Crete that truly are only accessible by boat, the Chryssi Island beaches are found off the southeast coast, surrounding a tiny uninhabited islet.
-Take a 25-minute boat ride from Ierapatra and you’ll find yourself on Chryssi’s flat, white sandy shores, which stretch for less than 15km (9.3 miles) all the way around.
+One of the few shores in Crete that truly are only accessible by boat, uninhabited Chryssi Island is found off Crete’s southeast coast.
+Take a 25-minute boat ride from Ierapatra and you’ll find yourself on Chryssi’s flat, white sandy shores, which stretch for some 15km (9.3 miles) all the way around.